Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/One-shot_learning/2019-11-14-Siamese_Neural_Networks_for_One-shot_Image_Recognition.md

 ---

-This is a brief summary of paper for me to study and organize it, [Siamese Neural Networks for One-shot Image Recognition.
-Koch et al. ICML-WS 2015](http://www.cs.toronto.edu/~rsalakhu/papers/oneshot1.pdf) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Siamese Neural Networks for One-shot Image Recognition (Koch et al., ICML-WS 2015)](http://www.cs.toronto.edu/~rsalakhu/papers/oneshot1.pdf) I read and studied.
 {% include MathJax.html %}

 They said whta one-shot learning is: